sagar-18-07-2006/library-manager-in-c-/README.md

+  Technical Requirments to run a code

+  1.) download a c++ compiler in your device

+   2.) download any ide for c++

 # library-manager-in-c-
 A simple and efficient Library Management System written in C++.
 This project allows users to add, delete, search, and manage books in a library.